 British substitutes for French and Swiss melting cheeses such as raclette, Gruyère, Comté, or L’Etivaz

 Britain has some of the best cheese in the world, and now that cheese is struggling to find a market.
-If this cheese is as good as, if not better, than its foreign counterparts, the least we British can do is to support our native cheese industry, as well as the environment, by buying locally.
+If British cheese is as good as, if not better, than its foreign counterparts, the least we locals can do is to support our native cheese industry, as well as the environment, by buying locally.
 If you try some of these alternatives you are certainly in for a treat.

 Ogleshield is a brine-washed cheese created by Jamie Montgomery (of Montgomery Cheddar), made by cheesemaker, Tim Griffery, with a sweet, milky scent.
 It’s washed in a special brine every three days, and this gives a pungent moist rind, and extra depth of flavour to the cheese.
 Similar to raclette.

 Cornish Kern was voted Best Cheese In The World in 2017.
 I have tasted it – it’s pretty good, but to my mind not up there with the blue cheese greats….
 Stichelton and Gorgonzola.
 But for this purpose it is excellent…although the Ogleshield might work just a tad better.
 Buttery, caramel notes, it takes 16 months to mature.
 A very good alternative to a Comté.

 Bermondsey Hard Pressed